mapninja/Earthsys144/GLOSSARY.md

 In Google Earth Engine, a set of images grouped together, often across time.
 An image collection may contain many satellite scenes for the same place.

+## Iron Oxide Ratio

+A geology-oriented band ratio that compares red and blue reflectance to highlight possible iron-rich exposed rock or soil.
+Like other spectral indices, it should be interpreted with true color imagery, local knowledge, and appropriate caution.

 ## Join

 An operation that connects records from one table to records in another table using a shared field.
 Joins are often used to add non-spatial information to an existing spatial layer.